blockchainsllc/in3-legacy/docs/api.md

 # Data Structures

-This page contains a list of all Datastructures and Classes used within the IN3 Client.
+This page contains a list of all Data structures and Classes used within the IN3 Client.

 * [**AccountProof**](#type-accountproof) : `interface`  - the Proof-for a single Account